dynamsoft-docs/barcode-reader-docs-mobile/programming/objectivec-swift/user-guide.md

    }
    ```

-3. Once you have start the video barcode decoding thread, `TextResultCallback` is then implemented when barcode result is detected.
+3. Once you have start the video barcode decoding thread, we implement the protocol `DBRTextResultLisener` through class `ViewController` to receive the barcode results.

-   To acquire the barcode `TextResult` with `TextResultCallback`, please firstly add the `DBRTextResultListener` to the `ViewController`.

    <div class="sample-code-prefix"></div>
    >- Objective-C